 Subsequent to the SAB meeting in April, the SAB subgroups and staff made changes to the language based on discussions.
-Two of the SAB working groups, the Ecosystem Sciences and Management Working Group and the Climate Working Group, also reviewed the draft Work Plan at their meetings and provided input and suggested areas where they might contribute.
+Two of the SAB working groups, the Ecosystem Sciences and Management Working Group and the Climate Working Group, also reviewed the draft Work Plan at their meetings, provided input, and suggested areas where they might contribute.
 This version of the Work Plan reflects discussions by NOAA leadership and SAB members at the April SAB meeting and additional discussions on a number of topics since that meeting.

-The SAB discussed the Work Plan with NOAA leadership in its webinar meeting on May 24, 2018.
+The SAB discussed the Work Plan with NOAA leadership in its webinar meeting on May 24, 2018 and approved all work plan topics except topics 7 and 9 that were discussed at the July 17-18, 2018 meeting.
 As a result of that discussion, the SAB agreed that advice to NOAA on all topics should include the following:

-- Address the potential of public-private partnerships where the definition of private partnerships includes industry, academia and non-governmental and inter-governmental organizations. - Specific recommendations for what NOAA should change or add in the future rather than making recommendations that the agency should continue what it is already doing.
+• Address the potential of public-private partnerships where the definition of private partnerships includes industry, academia and non-governmental and inter-governmental organizations.

+• Specific recommendations for what NOAA should change or add in the future rather than making recommendations that the agency should continue what it is already doing.